 Provides access to: Stagman Ridge Trail #12 and Mt.
 Adams Wilderness.

 Gravel parking area with space for 10 vehicles.

 Road can be narrow.

-In a mature and varied forest setting interspersed with mountain meadows and geographic features, this park is near the Mt.
+In a mature and varied forest setting with mountain meadows and geographic features, this site is near the Mt.
 Adams Wilderness.
-Here visitors will find access to trails leading to remote forest lakes, high-mountain elevations and some of the most spectacular country found anywhere.
+Visitors will find access to trails leading to remote forest lakes, high-mountain elevations.

 This Trail Open to Hikers, Bikers and Equestrian Use.